 We met with Bill, the hotel’s resident heritage guide for our “journey into Singapore’s past” through the Maritime Journey Tour – a walking tour of Singapore’s historic waterfront.

 Bill was an incredibly warm and engaging guide and always more than happy to answer any burning questions we had.
 With Bill being a local to the city, we learned so much from him in the short one-hour tour – his passion and adoration for the city absolutely shone through as he guided us through the waterfront and the hotel.

 The tours, which are both limited to 20 participants, also allows exclusive access to various preserved areas within the hotel, allowing guests to learn and see more of the historical and architectural side of The Fullerton building.

-I can honestly say that by the end of our Maritime Journey Tour we were left in absolute awe by Singapore’s massive change, all in the last 80 years or so – we truly were taken on a journey through time and the tour really did bring the buildings of Singapore to life, allowing us to see the city in a completely different light.
+By the end of our Maritime Journey Tour we were left in absolute awe by Singapore’s immense change, all in the last 80 years or so – we were taken on a journey through time and the tour brought the buildings of Singapore to life, allowing us to see the city in a completely different light.

-If you’re looking for an informative, fun and free tour of Singapore which is sure to take you way back when check out one of Fullerton Bay’s Heritage tours here – https://thefullertonheritage.com/tours
+If you’re looking for an informative, fun, and free tour of Singapore that is sure to take you back in time, check out one of Fullerton Bay’s Heritage tours here – https://thefullertonheritage.com/tours